thomasaarholt/prism-em.github.io/resources-analysis-codes.md

 ## 4D-STEM Analysis

-For analyzing 4D-STEM simulations (and experiments), we recommend using [py4DSTEM](https://github.com/py4dstem/py4DSTEM). `Prismatic` already saves all output in an HDF5 format that is fully compatible with py4DSTEM.
+For analyzing 4D-STEM simulations (and experiments), we recommend using a python package [py4DSTEM](https://github.com/py4dstem/py4DSTEM). an analysis code also developed at NCEM in Berkeley Lab. `Prismatic` already saves all output in an HDF5 format that is fully compatible with py4DSTEM.
 For more information about 4D-STEM, see this review paper: